prontodev/ban2stats/README.md

 #Installation

+To work with indexing, Ban2Stats Web Service will feed data to ElasticSearch.
-For the first time, run follow command to create index for ElasticSearch
+For the first time, run follow command to create index for ElasticSearch at Ban2Stats Web Service.

     python manage.py rebuild_index